-Dr Gavin Chan (MBBS, Cosmetic Physician, Liposuctionist) treated his patient Tina’s tear troughs a few years ago with dermal filler and wanted to improve her look by using a deeper injection technique.
-Having a smoother transition from her lower eyelid to her cheek is important to Tina who explained, “I feel embarrassed when my eyes look baggy and hollow.
-In my workplace it’s important that I appear to be healthy and energetic but my tear troughs may me look tired and worn out.”
+Dr Gavin Chan (MBBS, Cosmetic Doctor, Liposuctionist) treated his patient Tina’s tear troughs a few years ago with dermal filler and wanted to improve her look by using a deeper injection technique.

 When Dr Gavin Chan assessed and examined Tina’s tear troughs (1.08) he commented that one side had deflated quicker than the other side.
 He notes that using the right amount of dermal filler when correcting tear troughs is very important.
 Over filling tear troughs with dermal fillers can make people look like they’ve been crying or are tired.

 Why do tear troughs develop?

 Tear troughs create a hollow at the junction between your cheeks and lower eyelids.
 During the natural ageing process, the tear trough area can become hollow, sag and develop dark circles.
 As you get older the skull shape changes and the cheekbones become smaller.

 When the orbital septum weakens you have less support around your eyes.
 As your lower eyelid skin hollows out the skin becomes thinner.
 Eye bags form when the fat in your mid-cheek falls away from the lower eyelid, which results in a bulging effect.
 Due to genetic reasons, some people can develop tear troughs in their early twenties.